- Risk Management

 Training and Awareness

-The Office of the CISO provides information security training and educational material to all UW staff, faculty, and students covering a wide variety of topics, including basic security, phishing, and malware.
+The Office of Information Security provides information security training and educational material to all UW staff, faculty, and students covering a wide variety of topics, including basic security, phishing, and malware.
 In addition to training videos, the Office also publishes Risk Advisories, Best Practices, and Infographics.
 Additional specialized training may be required by individual departments or units.

 UW staff, faculty, and students receive annual communications regarding securing University data, phishing risks, and other information security best practices.
 These communications act as reminders regarding individuals’ responsibilities in protecting data and the UW network against attacks.

-Additional information regarding training and awareness materials can be found in the Education section of the Office of the CISO’s webpage.
+Additional information regarding training and awareness materials can be found in the Education section of the Office of Information Security’s webpage.

-In addition to online training and awareness material, the Office of the CISO provides outreach services.
+In addition to online training and awareness material, the Office of Information Security provides outreach services.
 These services include consulting, workshops, numerous events, and a Security Advocates Community of Practice.

 Numerous laws and regulations impose information security compliance requirements.
-The Office of the CISO provides support for compliance with information security related laws, regulations, standards, and contractual requirements at the UW and works in coordination with a number of UW offices and delegated authorities who provide compliance oversight.
+The Office of Information Security provides support for compliance with information security related laws, regulations, standards, and contractual requirements at the UW and works in coordination with a number of UW offices and delegated authorities who provide compliance oversight.

-For more information about support for information security related laws and regulations, contact the UW Office of the CISO.
+For more information about support for information security related laws and regulations, contact the UW Office of Information Security.